Mcmicc3/linked-blog-starter-md/Things I need to get done.md

-1.
+1. Work on SDLC Essay
 2. Finish Applying for Scholarship
-3.
+3. Recong-NG assignment
-4.
+4. 3 chapters of CompTIA
-5.
+5. Study for tomorrows quiz
 6.
 7.
-8. Recong-NG assignment
+8.
 9.
 10.
-11. Complete CMMC Pre-Assessment Test
+11.
-12. Work on SDLC Essay
+12.
 13.
 14.
-15. Hang Flyers
+15.